-This is a common fly in the early spring,with adults nectaring on a variety of meadow flowers here at Leaning Oaks.
+This is a common fly in the early spring, with adults nectaring on a variety of meadow flowers here at Leaning Oaks.
 They are round furry-looking flies that are very adept at hovering.
 The adults are most noticeable in March and April.
-Bombylius major has an interesting life history, the larvae are parasitoids on solitary bees, such as the Miner Bees.
-Eggs are laid in or near the burrow of the Bee and the larvae hatch and actively seek our the be larvae in the burrow.
-In parts of Britian this group of flies are known as Beewhals, because of the long, tusk-like proboscis.
+Bombylius major has an interesting life history; the larvae are parasitoids on solitary bees, such as the Miner Bees.
+Eggs are laid in or near the burrow of the bee and the larvae hatch and actively seek our the bee larvae in the burrow.
+In parts of Britain this group of flies are known as Beewhals, because of the long, tusk-like proboscis.

 Two biologists on a beautiful property armed with cameras, smart phones and a marginal knowledge of websites took up the challenge of documenting one species a day on that property.
 Join along!
 Posts and photographs by Leah Ramsay and David Fraser (unless otherwise stated; started January 1, 2014.